Smooth structure

 In mathematics, a smooth structure on a manifold allows for an unambiguous notion of smooth function.
-In particular, a smooth structure allows one to perform mathematical analysis on the manifold.
+In particular, a smooth structure allows mathematical analysis to be performed on the manifold.

 Definition

 A smooth structure on a manifold $M$ is a collection of smoothly equivalent smooth atlases.
 Here, a smooth atlas for a topological manifold $M$ is an atlas for $M$ such that each transition function is a smooth map, and two smooth atlases for $M$ are smoothly equivalent provided their union is again a smooth atlas for $M.$ This gives a natural equivalence relation on the set of smooth atlases.